jakemcc/jakemccrary.com/source/_posts/2016-06-28-seven-tips-for-successful-remote-meetings.markdown

 everyone waits for someone else to speak and everyone speaks over each other.
 It is terrible.

 This is why I recommend using video chat.
-Video chats let you to see the other people on the call and this allows you to pick up on physical cues.
+Video chats let you see the other people on the call and this allows you to pick up on physical cues.
 These cues vastly improve communication in the meeting.